enChoice Supports a Unique Technology-Based program named SPARK (Sentinel Protection Against Rhino Killing)

 As the world has continued to evolve into a digital space, the opportunity exists to adapt and fine tune all aspects of an enterprise to take advantage of cutting-edge technologies Enterprises that choose to transform, will be those that survive and thrive in the future.

-Francois Spruyt, Chairman of Welgevonden Game Reserve said, “We are delighted to welcome enChoice as a participant in our Wildlife Protection Program.
+Francois Spruyt, Chairman of Welgevonden Game Reserve said, “We are delighted to welcome enChoice as a participant in SPARK.
 Their IT capabilities and expertise in cutting-edge technology will undoubtedly contribute to the success of the program.
 Our solution uses breakthrough technology and techniques that have the potential to dramatically reduce future existential threats to these iconic wild animals from poaching.”

 Tony White CEO of enChoice added “We are honored to have been given the opportunity to apply our expertise in Digital Transformation to such an important cause. enChoice consistently strives to improve processes and we are looking forward to being able to channel our skills and solutions to benefit an endangered species and a cause that is truly critical for the future of our planet.”